What Is The Difference Between A Raised Toilet Seat And A Safety Frame ?

 The world of raised toilet seats is perhaps not the most fascinating one, but it certainly can be a bit confusing.
 There are enough different types, names and ways of locking onto the toilet, that for my mom we had to try a number of different types until we were happy.
 Mixed in with raised, or elevated, toilet seats there is also the safety frame, and the safety frame with a raised, or elevated, seat.
 So, I am hoping to shed a little light on the subject.

-- Two-legged safety frames bolt to the toilet and are there just as a support rail to hold onto when sitting and standing.
+• Two-legged safety frames bolt to the toilet, and are there just as a support rail to hold onto when sitting and standing.

-- Four-legged safety frames which act just as a support frame, to help with sitting and standing, are not attached to the toilet at all, and are simply stood over it.
-The safety frame without seat, just to confuse things even further is often referred to as a toilet rail.
+• Four-legged safety frames which act just as a support frame, to help with sitting and standing, are not attached to the toilet at all, and are simply stood over it – the safety frame without seat, just to confuse things even further, is often referred to as a toilet rail.

-- These frames with seats are normally called safety frames with raised, or elevated seats.
+• The frames with seats are normally called safety frames with raised, or elevated seats.

-- It is of course possible to use a safety frame in combination with a raised toilet seat, to give greater support with sitting down and standing up.
+• It is of course possible to use a safety frame in combination with a raised toilet seat, to give greater support with sitting down and standing up.

 What are the differences between raised toilet seats and safety frames which have an integrated raised toilet seat ?